-Skip to main content Skip to main navigation
+Skip to main content

-• Using smartphones for quicker, safer Claim inspections.
+• Using smartphones for quicker, safer claim inspections.
 Thanks to innovative virtual inspection and measurement technology, we are able to transform smartphone photos of a property into a precise 3D model so that our Claim professionals can more quickly and accurately inspect and estimate property damage.
 We are often able to evaluate the damage with information our policyholders provide to us, without having to schedule an on-site inspection.
-We use similar technology to virtually handle auto losses after large CAT events where thousands of cars can be damaged.
+We use similar technology to virtually handle auto losses after large CAT events where thousands of cars may be damaged.
 With the help of these cutting-edge technologies, we are creating a faster and easier claim process for our customers and a safer environment for our employees.

-Where possible, we also gather data from controlled tests to improve prevention and preparation.
+We also gather data from controlled tests to improve prevention and preparation.
 For example, Travelers supports the Insurance Institute for Business & Home Safety (IBHS), which has a one-of-a-kind controlled research facility that can generate hurricane-force winds, hail, and wind-driven rain and embers.
 The studies conducted in this facility allow IBHS and supporting members such as Travelers to study the impacts of weather events in real-world scenarios; they also allow us to analyze the results to better respond to events and protect our customers and their assets.
 For more information on IBHS and the ongoing work Travelers supports, see our illustrative initiative regarding IBHS.

 More about disaster preparedness & response